openebs/.github/README.md

 <BR>
 <BR>

-* STANDARD
+## STANDARD
-The is our Ultra modern Datastore stack that is strongly aligned with the cutting edge direction of storage use-cases in the K8s industry.
+STANDARD is our Ultra modern Datastore stack that is strongly aligned with the cutting edge direction of storage use-cases in the K8s industry.
 It is designed to faciliate modern K8s datastore archiectures, key K8s I/O patterns, K8s data access methods, K8s data use-cases and where K8s Datastore applications are heading.
-* STANDARD is optomized for NVMe and SSD Flash and integrates ultra modern extremly high performance storage technologies at its core...
+* STANDARD is optomized for NVMe and SSD Flash and integrates ultra modern extremme high performance storage technologies at its core...
-    * At its core, we use the High performance INTEL SPDK kernel (https://spdk.io) (and opensource project)
+    * It uses the High performance INTEL SPDK kernel [spdk](https://spdk.io) (which is an opensource NVMe project)
-    * Hyper modern IO_Uring Linux Kernel (https://github.com/axboe/liburing) Async polling-mode I/O Interface
+    * The hyper modern IO_Uring Linux Kernel [io_uring} (https://github.com/axboe/liburing) Async polling-mode I/O Interface
     * Native abilties for RDMA and Zero-Copy I/O
     * NVMe-oF TCP Block storage Hyper-converged data fabric
     * Block layer volume replication